uludag/hspsdb-indexer/readme.md

-# HSPs-db indexer
+# HSPs-db

-This repository includes scripts for Elasticsearch/MongoDB indexing of sequence similarity search results, either in NCBI-BLAST xml/json formats, tabular format, or in SAM/BAM formats.
+This repository includes scripts for indexing sequence similarity search results, either in NCBI-BLAST xml/json formats, tabular format, or in SAM/BAM formats.